ti-cortex-m4/demo-java-reactive-streams-old/src/main/java/demo/reactivestreams/part2/readme.md

 ```

 The unbounded, thread-safe, non-blocking ConcurrentLinkedQueue queue transmits the signals between threads.
-The AtomicBoolean mutex ensures that these asynchronous signals are processed _serially_ in the Executor instance.
+The AtomicBoolean mutex ensures that these signals are processed _serially_ in the Executor instance.

 ```java